scandyna/multidiagtools/README.md

 (f.ex. allmost recent version GCC or Clang).
 Some libraries, like Qt5 are also needed.
-To make things a bit mor easy, we assume to use GCC as compiler,and make as build system.
+To make things a bit mor easy, we assume to use GCC as compiler, and make as build system.
 (CMake is able to generate other toolchains, but this is not part of this documentation)

 ## Linux